webdriverio-community/wdio-html-reporter/README.md

     }
 ```

+## To take Screenshots:

-## Add a function to take a screenshot that you can call from enywhere in your test:
+Add a function that you can call from anywhere in your test:

 ```
     takeScreenshot(message) {
         const timestamp = moment().format('YYYYMMDD-HHmmss.SSS');